The online conference that might change video games for good

 "If you're an Iranian game developer, you can't use American payment processing services because of the sanctions -- so despite your incredible game, you can't sell it using PayPal or on any of the larger stores," Ismail said.
 "If you're African or South American, importing a dev kit is cost-prohibitive because the major companies often don't have headquarters there.
 In some places, the power might cut out for weeks at an end.
 In other places, getting access to the games press is practically impossible due to language difficulties, or access to the games events is impossible due to visas or language."

 It's not impossible to create games in these regions, but it can be hard.
 Independent Iranian developer Mahdi Bahrami infused his 2017 geometric puzzle game, Engare, with Persian text and Islamic art, and it's won a handful of awards.
-South African studio Nyamakop launched Semblance on the Switch last year -- it was the first South African game (and essentially the first African game, period) to ever hit a Nintendo console.
+South African studio Nyamakop launched Semblance on the Switch last year.
+It was the first South African game (and essentially the first African game, period) to ever hit a Nintendo console.

 "The entry curve into being an indie game developer in South Africa is like a cliff face," Nyamakop co-founder Ben Myres told Engadget at E3 2018.
 He said there were no resources, events or even contacts for developers in the region he called home, so Myres and his partner were forced to travel for months at a time.
 They added the cost of flights, food and lodging to their meager indie budget, not to mention all the lost development hours they undoubtedly racked up.